Attorneys for Injured Truck Passengers

 Attorneys for Passengers in Trucks Who Are Injured in Crashes

-If you were injured as a passenger in a truck that was involved in a collision in Chicago or in the State of Illinois, we invite you to contact our office for a free review of your case.
-You can discuss your legal options with an attorneys who has experience representing people injured while riding as a passenger in a semi truck.
+If you were injured as a passenger in a truck that was involved in a collision in Chicago or the State of Illinois, we invite you to contact our office for a free review of your case.
+You can discuss your legal options with an attorney who has experience representing people injured while riding as a passenger in a semi-truck.

 Every trucking accident is the result of a unique set of circumstances, but there are some factors that many accidents have in common.
-When evaluating any case, we look for signs of negligence on part of the driver, the employer, whoever is responsible for maintaining the truck and the manufacturer.
+When evaluating any case, we look for signs of negligence on the part of the driver, the employer, whoever is responsible for maintaining the truck and the manufacturer.
 Here are some of the causes of truck crashes that we look for to build a case for compensation.

 - Driver distraction.
 When drivers are talking on the phone, texting, eating or otherwise distracted while behind the wheel, their reaction time is much greater and they are less likely to notice hazards on the road.